vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 There are **links** across repositories, for example the `RecordSet.id` would be referenced in a `RecordSetChangeRepository`.

-The following are the repositories presently used by VinylDNS...
+The following are the repositories presently used by VinylDNS:

 * `RecordSetRepository` - Instead of individual DNS records, VinylDNS works at the `RRSet`.
 The unique key for RecordSet is the `record name` + `record type`